helibenhamu/multichart3dgans/README.md

 ```
 python3 gan_main.py -c=configs/<my_config>.json
 ```
-An explanation about each field in that file can be found in configs/help.md

 ## Acknowledgments
 This research was supported in part by the European Research Council (ERC Consolidator Grant, ”LiftMatch” 771136), the Israel Science Foundation (Grant No. 1830/17).
 We would like thank the authors of  [AtlasNet](http://imagine.enpc.fr/~groueixt/atlasnet/) and of   [Deformable Shape Completion with Graph Convolutional Autoencoders](https://arxiv.org/abs/1712.00268) for sharing their results for comparison.